On the exact Berk-Jones statistics and their p-value calculation: Introduction

 Despite the abundance of GOF tests, KS is nonetheless the most commonly used in practice.
 It has several desirable properties, including asymptotic consistency against any fixed alternative, good power against a shift in the median of the distribution \citep{Janssen2000}, and the availability of simple procedures to compute its $p$-value.
 However, it suffers from a well known limitation -- it has little power for detecting deviations at the tails of the distribution, which is important in a variety of practical situations.
 One scenario is the detection of rare contaminations, whereby only a few of the \(n\) observations are contaminated and arise from a different distribution.
 A specific example is the {\em rare-weak model} \citep{Ingster1997,DonohoJin2004} and its generalization to sparse mixture models \citep{CaiWu2014}.
 Another example involves high dimensional variable selection or multiple hypothesis testing problems under sparsity assumptions \citep{Walther}.

 Given the popularity of the KS test, a natural question is how can it be modified to have tail sensitivity, and what are the properties of the resulting test.
 In this paper we make several contributions regarding these questions.
 We start in Section \ref{sec:KS_AD_HC} by viewing the KS and the variance-weighted AD and HC statistics under a common framework, as different ways to measure the deviations of order statistics from their expectations.
 As described in Section \ref{sec:M_n}, this leads us to study a different GOF statistic, based on the following principle: Rather than looking for the largest (possibly weighted) deviation, it looks for the deviation which is {\em most statistically significant}.
-Independently of our work, this statistic was recently suggested by several different authors, including \citet{MaryFerrari2014}, \citet{GontscharukLandwehrFinner2014} and \citet{KaplanGoldman2014}.
+Independently of our work, equivalent GOF tests were recently suggested by several different authors, including \citet{MaryFerrari2014, Finner2014Bernoulli, KaplanGoldman2014}.
 This statistic is also closely related to the work of \cite{Brown2013} who instead of a GOF test, derived a method to construct confidence bands for a Normal Q-Q plot.
-It turns out, however, that all of these proposals are in fact \textit{equivalent} to the seemingly forgotten $M_n$ statistic defined in \citet{BerkJones1979}.
-The \(M_n\) statistic was derived based on an earlier work by the authors on relatively optimal combinations of test statistics.
+It turns out, however, that all of these proposals are in fact \textit{equivalent} to GOF testing based on the $M_n$ statistic defined in \citet{BerkJones1979}.
+The \(M_n\) statistic was derived based on an earlier work by the authors on relatively optimal combinations of test statistics \citep{BerkJones1978}.
 The $R_n$ statistic (often called \emph{the} Berk-Jones statistic) was then proposed as an approximation to \(M_n\), which is simpler to compute.
 However, with today's computers, this approximation is no longer necessary and the $M_n$ statistic can be computed directly.